davidliwei/PS/README.md

     >source('ps_demo.R')

 to run the demo.
 The key steps of PS calculation involves the following two functions.
-In the first step, use assign_cell_identity function:
+In the first step, use assign_cell_identity function to identify the perturbed gene for each cell:

     rds_object<-assign_cell_identity(bc_frame,rds_object)